ScienceParkStudyGroup/rna-seq-lesson/_episodes/02-Rstudio.md

 This is also going to introduce us to the fact that RStudio is a sophisticated text editor (among all the other awesome things).
 You can use it to keep your files and scripts organized within one place (the RStudio IDE) while getting support that you expect from text editors (check-spelling and color, to name a few).

-An RMarkdown file will allow us to weave markdown text with chunks of R code to be evaluated and output content like tables and plots.
+An RMarkdown file will allow us to weave markdown text with chunks of R code to be evaluated and output content like tables a 	nd plots.

 To do so, go to:
 *File* -> *New File* -> *RMarkdown*... -> Document of output format HTML, OK.